cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **RID (Reflexive Interaction Dynamics):** (Definition 6, Definition A.1) Formalism characterizing interactions where the system's subsequent state depends intrinsically on the outcome of the interaction itself.
 Includes deterministic (D-RID) and non-deterministic (ND-RID) versions.

-*   **RU (Reflexive Undecidability):** (Theorem 12, Theorems A.4, A.5) Fundamental limitation on the ability of an interacting algorithm to reliably decide certain properties of systems governed by RID, due to the interaction perturbing the system state.
+*   **RU (Reflexive Undecidability):** (**Theorem 12, Theorems A.2.3, A.2.4**) Fundamental limitation on the ability of an interacting algorithm to reliably decide certain properties of systems governed by RID, due to the interaction perturbing the system state.

 *   **Reflexivity Constraint:** (Theorem 33, Equation 48) Fundamental trade-off $\Delta I \cdot (\Delta S_{min}/k_B) \ge \kappa_r > 0$ between relevant information gain $\Delta I$ in an 'Evolve' interaction and the minimum necessary dimensionless state disturbance (entropy production) $\Delta S_{min}/k_B$.
 Arises from $\varepsilon \ge \ln 2$.